Close Menu

 OSHA’s new requirements also apply to a wider range of employers, even some who were not required to keep records of work-related incidents in the past.

 Suffering from a work-related injury can be devastating for both you and your family.
 In this trying time, you may need the help of a dedicated and experienced workers’ compensation attorney who knows well how to make the process of filing for or appealing a claim much easier.
-If you need help in securing workers’ comp in Detroit, talk to our team at Detroit Personal Injury Attorneys, by calling (248) 948-9696 today.
+If you need help in securing workers’ comp in Detroit, talk to our team at Ravid & Associates, P.C., by calling (248) 948-9696 today.